 - Secondary headaches: This kind is brought about due to another illness or disease affecting the brain, for example, brain tumors, hemorrhagic and ischemic strokes, and head injuries.

 Cluster headaches got their name because of the way they occur: in groups or clusters.
 Usually, they happen at the same time of day or night for a few weeks at a time.
 The attacks of pain affect one side of the head, often around or behind one eye.
 You may experience a feeling of being nauseated and have an aura similar to those that accompany migraines.
 Within 5 to 10 minutes from the beginning of a headache, the intense pain usually shows up and can continue for up to 3 hours.
+For this reason, many experts recommend consulting Calgary, AB upper cervical chiropractors so patients can find relief.

 Facts About Cluster Headaches